 NOTE 9 EVALUATION OF SUBSEQUENT EVENTS

-In preparing these financial statements, the School has evaluated events and transactions for potential recognition or disclosure through September 21, 2021, the date the financial statements were available to be issued.
-The School identified the following subsequent events:
+In preparing these financial statements, the School has evaluated events and transactions for potential recognition or disclosure through September 15, 2022, the date the financial statements were available to be issued.
+The School has not identified any subsequent events.